How to Build a Local SEO Chrome Extension with the uule Parameter

 - Encoding

-uulefor special characters: Cities like "São Paulo" or "München" requireencodeURIComponent+btoato avoid errors. - Multi-keyword input handling: Each keyword generates a separate URL, filtering out empty lines and trimming whitespace.
+uulefor special characters: Cities like "São Paulo" requireencodeURIComponentcombined withbtoato avoid parsing errors. - Multi-keyword input handling: Each keyword generates a separate URL, so I had to filter out empty lines and whitespace.

-- Compatibility across Google domains: Some TLDs behave differently; tested extensively on
+- Compatibility across Google domains: I tested extensively on

 Step 8: Examples of uule